real estate chatbot | 10 min read

 You do not always have the resources to set up a photoshoot for your properties and get professional photographs taken.
 It takes time and is also an additional burden for your marketing team.
 Instead, you can just surf for free real estate photos on sites such as Freepik, Unsplash, Stocksnap, and Burst.
 You can just pick an image and add captions to post on your social media.

 Infographics are the best way to get creative with your content.
-Since our brain grasps visual content faster than written, infographics are the best way to represent complex information in a readable form.
+Since our brain grasps visual content faster than written, timeline infographic is the best way to represent complex information in a readable form.
 Infographics are also liked and shared 3x times more than regular posts.

 Real Estate Chatbots completely automate the lead generation and qualification process for real estate on the internet.
 Once your posts get clicked, you need to strike a conversation immediately to ensure your leads are captured.
 Your chatbots can ask the visitor’s name, contact information, email address, schedule property visits, and provide property information.
 These chatbots are easy to build and deploy and can